Brookline Bancorp Inc. (BRKL) Stock Price and Analyst Predictions - News Heater

 BRKL) stock’s latest price update

-Brookline Bancorp Inc. (NASDAQ: BRKL)’s stock price has plunge by -0.59relation to previous closing price of 10.19.
-Nevertheless, the company has seen a 4.65% surge in its stock price over the last five trading sessions.
+Brookline Bancorp Inc. (NASDAQ: BRKL)’s stock price has plunge by -0.09relation to previous closing price of 10.89.
+Nevertheless, the company has seen a 7.40% surge in its stock price over the last five trading sessions.

 BRKL’s Market Performance

-Brookline Bancorp Inc. (BRKL) has experienced a 4.65% rise in stock performance for the past week, with a 9.63% rise in the past month, and a -2.60% drop in the past quarter.
-The volatility ratio for the week is 3.23%, and the volatility levels for the past 30 days are at 2.82% for BRKL.
-The simple moving average for the past 20 days is 11.40% for BRKL’s stock, with a -12.36% simple moving average for the past 200 days.
+Brookline Bancorp Inc. (BRKL) has seen a 7.40% rise in stock performance for the week, with a 24.20% gain in the past month and a 10.12% surge in the past quarter.
+The volatility ratio for the week is 3.43%, and the volatility levels for the past 30 days are at 3.01% for BRKL.
+The simple moving average for the past 20 days is 14.91% for BRKL’s stock, with a -5.53% simple moving average for the past 200 days.

 Insider Trading